hphelion/documentation/cli.unix.2.block-storage.md

 ##Attaching New Volumes## {#AttachingNewVolumes}

+*Note: Device names must begin with `/dev/vd`*

-To attach the new volume `kweller` to server `srv1` as `/dev/vdi` (device names must begin with `/dev/vd`):
+To attach the new volume `kweller` to server `srv1` as `/dev/vdi`, run:

     $ hpcloud volumes:attach kweller srv1 /dev/vdi
     Attached volume 'kweller' to 'srv1' on '/dev/vdi'.

-You may also use a drive number to mount the volume instead of a device name:
+You can also use a drive number to mount the volume instead of a device name, using the following:

     $ hpcloud volumes:attach kweller srv1 5
     Attached volume 'kweller' to 'srv1' on '/dev/vde'.

-To list the attached volumes with devices:
+To list the attached volumes with devices, run:

     $ hpcloud volumes:server
       +----------+---------+--------+----------+